Khalidhassan3011/iDoc/prompt.md

-You do a good job.
-Now I need the code snippet in two languages C++ and Python.
-Use tab to switch the language in code block.
+you do a good job. in my current situation suppose i select python on a code section. another code The section will still default.
+For example, one I select Python, one I select JavaScript, they are still the same thing.
+But I want if I select any one of these, suppose Python all code blocks select the Python.